 You will be building authority as you continue to publish posts.
 People will start to look at you as an expert in your field.

-Simple grammar and spelling mistakes will distract your readers and eventually diminish their trust.
+Simple grammar and spelling mistakes will distract your readers and diminish their trust.

-You want your audience to absorb your message not to be distracted from imperfections.
+You want your audience to absorb your message, not be distracted by imperfections.

 Everyone Writes Your Go-To Guide To Creating Ridiculously Good Content is a great go-to book that will help you with any grammar struggles you might encounter.

 There are many other options available to help you with your writing skills.